Exploring TypeScript: Primitive Types

 const zero = 0

-type is the third most common primitive.
-This refers to the two logical values of true
+The boolean type is the third most common primitive.
+This refers to the two logical values of true and false.

 let happy = "happy"